inasafe/inasafe-doc/docs/source/training/intermediate/osm/305-using-private-data-store.rst

 Data uploaded to the private HOT Datastore is only accessible to people who have an account at datastore.hotosm.org.
-This chapter is designed for people who already have an account and desire to store private geospatial information, such as household income, personal health care data, or the location of gold mines.
+This module is designed for people who already have an account and desire to store private geospatial information, such as household income, personal health care data, or the location of gold mines.